Unexplained Infertility and What That Means

 - Eat a well-balanced diet.

 - Try to get 30 minutes of exercise each day.

 Your fertility window is the few days around the middle of your menstrual cycle when ovulation occurs and you are at your most fertile.
 This is the time you and your partner should be having sex.
 Your doctor can work with you to identify your fertility window, either by charting your cycle, checking your temperature, or using ovulation kits to predict ovulation.

 When should you talk to a fertility specialist?

 Most healthcare providers recommend that you spend at least 12 months trying to get pregnant naturally before seeking out a fertility specialist.
 If you’re over the age of 35, that window is shortened to just 6 months.

-Unexplained fertility is never an easy diagnosis to hear, but don’t give up hope.
+Unexplained infertility is never an easy diagnosis to hear, but don’t give up hope.
 You have a lot of treatment options and resources to support you on your fertility journey.